-The PHA will consider all relevant circumstances of the specific case and will grant reasonable accommodation for persons with disabilities when they may be necessary.
+- 1) The PHA will consider all relevant circumstances of the specific case and will grant reasonable accommodation for persons with disabilities when they may be necessary. - 2) The PHA will contact the VA case manager to determine if there are extenuating circumstances that could be considered to avoid the termination, and the impact that ongoing case management services can have on mitigating the conditions that led to the potential termination.

-- 2) The PHA will contact the VA case manager to determine if there are extenuating circumstances that could be considered to avoid the termination, and the impact that ongoing case management services can have on mitigating the conditions that led to the potential termination. - 3) The PHA will not terminate a HUD-VASH family after admission for a circumstance or activity that occurred before the HUD-VASH admission but could not be considered at the time of the HUD-VASH admission due to the HUD-VASH Operating Requirements. - 4) The PHA is permitted to terminate the HUD-VASH family's assistance only for program violations that occur after the family's admission to the voucher program.

-I. Turnover of VASH Vouchers
+- The PHA will not terminate a HUD-VASH family after admission for a circumstance or activity that occurred before the HUD-VASH admission but could not be considered at the time of the HUD-VASH admission due to the HUD-VASH Operating Requirements. - 4) The PHA is permitted to terminate the HUD-VASH family's assistance only for program violations that occur after the family's admission to the voucher program. - I. Turnover of VASH Vouchers m.
+Reallocation of VASH Vouchers